Careers in Earth & Environmental Sciences

 - Department of Earth & Environmental Sciences Career Fair and Career Panels

-Career Panels: During the spring semester, the department holds a career panel event for the benefit of students considering an academic or non-academic career in the Earth or environmental sciences.
+Career Panels: During the school year, the department holds career panel events for the benefit of students considering academic or non-academic careers in Earth or environmental sciences.
 Students are polled to gauge interest in the types of jobs they wish to learn about.
 We invite professionals in the Earth and Environmental Geo-Sciences (many of whom are alumni from the department) to join us and provide information and advice to students about opportunities in the public and private sectors of geoscience employment.
 If you are interested in serving on the panel, please contact the department at <email@example.com>.

 Recent Panels have included